Introduction

-What Are Drip Pans and Why Do They Get So Dirty?
+What Are Drip Pans Actually?

 Why Do Drip Pans Get So Dirty?